 What Occurs in Anterior Cervical Corpectomy Surgery?

 The surgeon will make an incision in the front of the neck and then remove a portion of the vertebrae.
-This will relieve pressure on the spinal cord and nerves.
+This will relieve pressure on the spinal cord and spinal nerves.
 In some cases, a metal plate or cage may be used to stabilize the spine.
 The surgery usually takes about two hours to complete.

 After the surgery, you will be taken to a recovery room and monitored for complications.
 You will then be moved to a hospital room where you will stay for several days.